 \section{Introduction}

 For a divisor $D$ on a smooth projective variety $X$ of dimension $n$, one can associate a convex body $\okbd_{Y_\bullet}(D)$, called the Okounkov body of $D$, in the Euclidean space $\R^n$ with respect to an admissible flag $Y_\bullet$.
 After the pioneering works by Lazarsfeld-Musta\c{t}\u{a} (\cite{lm-nobody}) and Kaveh-Khovanskii (\cite{KK}), motivated by earlier works by Okounkov (\cite{O1}, \cite{O2}), the Okounkov bodies $\okbd_{Y_\bullet}(D)$ have received a considerable amount of attention in a variety of flavors.
 It is believed that this convex body carries rich information of the asymptotic invariants of $D$.
-For example, it was proven in \cite[Theorem A]{lm-nobody} that if $D$ is big, then the Euclidean volume of $\okbd_{Y_\bullet}(D)$ in $\R^n$ is equal to the volume $\vol(D)$ of $D$ up to the constant $n!$.
+For example, it was proven in \cite[Theorem A]{lm-nobody} that if $D$ is big, then the Euclidean volume of $\okbd_{Y_\bullet}(D)$ in $\R^n$ is equal to the volume $\vol_X(D)$ of a divisor $D$ up to the constant $n!$, that is, we have

 However, little is known about the Okounkov bodies for non-big pseudoeffective divisors.
-One of the annoying phenomena is that for a pseudoeffective divisor $D$ which is not big, the associated convex body $\okbd_{Y_\bullet}(D)$ is not full dimensional in $\R^n$ so that its Euclidean volume in $\R^n$ is zero.
-Nevertheless, it is still tempting to study asymptotic properties of pseudoeffective divisors using the associated Okounkov bodies.
+One of the annoying phenomena is that for a pseudoeffective divisor $D$ that is not big, the associated convex body $\okbd_{Y_\bullet}(D)$ is not full dimensional in $\R^n$ so that its Euclidean volume in $\R^n$ is zero.
+Nevertheless, it is still tempting to study the asymptotic properties of pseudoeffective divisors using the associated Okounkov bodies.

-In this paper, we introduce and study two different convex bodies, the valuative Okounkov body $\okval_{Y_\bullet}(D)$ and the limiting Okounkov body $\oklim_{Y_\bullet}(D)$, associated to a pseudoeffective divisor $D$.
-These convex bodies can be regarded as a generalization of the Okounkov body of a big divisor because if $D$ is big, then we have